rkd006/Carbonate-Chemistry-Model/README.md

 # Welcome to Carbonate-Chemistry-Model
-The objective of this rep is to create a carbonate chemistry model that predicts CO2 losses to the atmosphere from algae raceway ponds
+The objective of this repository is to create a carbonate chemistry model that predicts CO2 losses to the atmosphere from algae raceway ponds

 # Relevant Information and Equations: